bayang/jelu/README.md

 * track read books so you don't have to remember everything
 * manage to-read list
 * Import history (from goodreads for now, via csv export)
+* Export your data in a csv file
 * Import single books manually or automatically via online search (through title, authors or isbn)
 * Mark books as currently reading, finished or dropped
 * Books can be tagged and a tag page can display all books with that tag